bardiakzm/dns-changer/README.md

-# dns-changer-windows
+# dns-changer
-simple python script for changing dns  (just for windows)
+simple python script for changing dns

 * only IPv4 is supported